liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/15-oauth2/00-oauth2-intro.markdown

 credentials* (headless predefined application access).

 **Scope:** A list of items that define what the application wants to access.
-This list is sent during the initial authorization request so the User can grant or deny access to his/her resources.
+This list is sent during the initial authorization request (or otherwise defaults to scopes selected in the application registration) so the User can grant or deny access to his/her resources.

 **Callback URI:** Also called a Redirection Endpoint URI, this is a location the